Skip to content

 If the LTI link inside the LMS was configured to connect to the LMS gradebook then PrairieLearn scores will also be shown and updated in the LMS.
 This requires the student to have followed the link from the LMS into PrairieLearn when working on the assessment.
 LTI does not give PrairieLearn a way to update a score in the LMS gradebook for anything other than a linked assignment. i.e. PrairieLearn can't push other scores into the LMS; the request must originate from the LMS.

 Scores are still shown to students and instructors in the normal places in PrairieLearn.
-The LTI outcomes functionality adds an additional reporting back to the originating LMS.
+The LTI outcomes functionality adds additional reporting back to the originating LMS.

 Once the student's assessment instance is linked back to an LMS gradebook entry, any scoring activity on PrairieLearn will be reported back to the LMS.
 That includes students clicking grade, external grading systems reporting back to PrairieLearn, or instructors manually adjusting grades inside PrairieLearn.
-These grade updates can happen asynchronously and independently from the student interacting with PrairieLearn.
+These grade updates can happen asynchronously and independently of the student interacting with PrairieLearn.